If you are like me, you want to donate to charity.

 You know, using your training toward helping people at the free clinic or your place of worship?

 Maybe you are a tax preparer or accountant who can offer to donate some time to help the less fortunate get their taxes done.

-Barber, hairstylist, nail tech or other beauty industry worker?
+Barber, hairstylist, nail tech, or other beauty industry worker?

-The homeless shelters and religious organizations offer job assistance for the homeless and veterans are in need of help getting their patrons cleaned up and presentable.
+The homeless shelters and religious organizations offer job assistance for the homeless and veterans who are in need of help getting their patrons cleaned up and presentable.

 Teachers are needed to help with adult reading and ESOL programs all over the place.